Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Charge conjugation

 This rule of action is the same as in the undeformed (commutative) case, except that here one should be mindful of the fact that the \mbox{$\left(\right)^{\dagger}$} is not just complex conjugation \mbox{$\left(\right)^{*}$}, as it also involves a transposition of the noncommutative plane wave.

 It should be noted that the action $\mathcal{S}(\phi^\dagger,\phi)$ defined in \eqref{eq-s1} is not invariant under the $\mathcal{C}$ transformation here defined, as evident from the form of its conserved charges (e.g. \eqref{eq-pmu-l1}).
-We elaborate on this point in sec.~\ref{sec:s2}.
+Indeed, this was not the action considered in~\cite{kDiscrete1,JurekAndreaDiscrete}, whose purpose was to start from a $\cal C$-invariant model.
+We elaborate on this point in the next two sections.